This Dolly Khanna stock turned into a multibagger in three years

 Rama Phosphates shares touched an intraday high of Rs 345, rising 4.96% on BSE.
-The stock has gained after 2 days of consecutive fall.
+The stock has gained after two days of consecutive fall.

 Rama Phosphates shares are trading higher than 100 day and 200 day moving averages but lower than 5 day, 20 day and 50 day moving averages.